DefectDojo/django-DefectDojo/docs/content/en/integrations/parsers/file/veracode.md

         }
         ```
     - Embedded
-      - This response can be save directly to a file and uploaded
+      - This response can be saved directly to a file and uploaded
       - Not as ideal for crafting a refined report consisting of multiple requests
       - Desired Format:
         ```